mobilecoinfoundation/mobilecoin/crypto/box/README.md

 `decrypt` APIs or their variations.

-Encryption takes an rng, a public key, and a message, and produces a "cryptogram", including the ciphertext, an ephemeral public key, an aes mac value, and a small versioning tag.
+Encryption takes an rng, a public key, and a message, and produces a "cryptogram", which includes the ciphertext, an ephemeral public key, an aes mac value, and a small versioning tag.

 Decryption takes the private key and the cryptogram and repoduces the message.